 Last-born dragonet of the Great Journey.
 Set apart for having the wrong shape of soul.
 Stranger in a strange world... until his true family finds him.

-Hasai ehs'Pheress was hardly out of the egg by his people's standards—barely a century old—when the distant world on which Dragonkind was born was swallowed by its dying, hungry star.
-But even before they fled their world, he had already been left alone in ways no other Dragon had been in living (or nonliving) memory.
-And indeed, memory was the problem... for he could not remember what was going to happen to him after he died.
+Hasai ehs'Pheress was hardly out of the egg by his people's standards when the distant world on which Dragonkind was born was swallowed by its dying star.
+But even before they fled their world, he had already been isolated as no other Dragon had been in living memory.
+Indeed, memory was the problem... for he could not remember what was going to happen to him after he died.

-This lack seemed to count for little in the timeless journey that followed—when the whole Dracon people journeyed through the houseless, seemingly endless night that lay between their dead world and everything else.
-One by one even the Dracon elders were beginning to die in the long dark, becoming immaterial voices in almost all the survivors' minds... but not Hasai's.
+This lack seemed to count for little in the seemingly endless journey that followed—when the whole Dracon people set out in search of a new home through the long night lying between their dead world and everything else.
+One by one even the Dracon elders were dying in the ancient dark, becoming immaterial voices in almost all the survivors' minds... but not Hasai's.

-The Dragons land there and burrow into the welcoming stone, far from dwellings of the strange frail unwinged species now coming out of hiding into the light again.
-Hasai, though, finds a cavern far from his people and waits for the death he now recognizes as close.
-And when one of the strange frail human creatures stumbles into the place where he waits for his life to end, she unexpectedly offers Hasai the refuge-in-mind that none of his people ever would...
+There they burrow into welcoming stone, far from the haunts of the strange frail unwinged species already living in this world.
+Left alone again, Hasai seeks out a private place in which to await the death he knows is close.
+And when one of the human creatures stumbles across him on the brink of death, she unexpectedly offers Hasai the refuge-in-mind that none of his people ever would.

 Hasai's experience of his (and his people's) part in the events of the Great War appears in The Door Into Shadow.